 - Step 3: pour the mixture on each section and work it through from your scalp all the way to the ends.
 Alternatively, if you can a spray bottle at hand, pour the mixture into it and simply spray your hair all over until it is wet but not soaking

 - Step 4: put all your hair up in a shower cap and apply heat for at least 30 minutes.
 This can be done by sitting out in the sun or just using a hair dryer

 - Step 5: wash your hair with a gentle shampoo and conditioner using cool water to restore any lost moisture.
 Apply any additional products that you like/usually apply after washing

 Baking soda is another household product that seems to be able to do everything from remove stains to lighten hair, not to mention bake cakes!

 All you need for this one is about half a cup of baking soda mixed with a cup of warm water.
 You may need to make more depending on the length of your hair.

 Simply apply the mixture to your whole head in the same way as the previous methods and wait up to 30 minutes and wash off to reveal your shiny new lighter hair!

-Make sure you utilize the methods above in moderation as overuse can result in hair damage similar to peroxide bleaching, the very damage these methods are designed to avoid.
+Use a light hand here!
+Always use less than you think as overuse can result in hair damage similar to peroxide bleaching, the very damage these methods are designed to avoid.